-The roof-mounted panels must be the same for every house, but other parts of the system will vary.
+The roof-mounted panels must be the same size and shape for every house, but other parts of the system will vary.
 Anyone wishing to install a solar system must submit drawings to the Committee for discussion and approval before starting the installation work.